miguelrincon/miguelrincon.github.io/_posts/2018-10-14-random-acts-learning.md

 ---
 layout: post
-title:  Not so random acts of learning
+title:  Education for a software developer
-subtitle: Keeping my inner geek alive
+subtitle: A.k.a keeping my inner geek alive
 excerpt_separator: <!--more-->
 ---